dereknahman/kirsty-codes/src/index.md

 ---
-title: 'Home'
+title: "Home"
-layout: 'layouts/home.html'
+layout: "layouts/home.html"
-metaDesc: 'This is a blog about making things with code and fabric.'
+metaDesc: "This is a blog about making things with code and fabric."
 intro:
-    myName: 'Kirsty Simmonds'
-    summary:
-        "Hello, I'm Kirsty.
-This is a blog I'm throwing together to teach myself proper HTML, CSS and accessibility.
-It's very rudimentary for now but I'm working on it!"
+    myName: "Hi!
+I'm Kirsty"
+    welcome: "I'm a Software Engineer at the Financial Times.
+Outside of that I knit *a lot*, and build pointless little things on the web to entertain myself."
 ---

 This website is built using 11ty, and I'm using Nunjucks as a templating engine.
 Other than that it's just plain old HTML and CSS.